|

 the length of the terrifying road you have to

-travel on to reach it, is usually empty of people
+travel on to reach it, is usually empty of people.

-but if you have a jeep, a motorbike that is
+But if you have a jeep, a motorbike that is

-already beaten up or money for a
+already beaten up, a rental car, or money for a

 round-trip taxi ride, the beach is well worth the